-If you are a victim of sexual abuse you may be dealing with physical or mental disabilities that require some personal time to deal with the situation.
-You may also be entitled to reasonable accommodations from your employer to help you deal with your situation.
-If your employer is denying you the right to reasonable accommodations and taking adverse actions against you because of your experience with sexual abuse, you should speak with a Los Angeles sexual abuse lawyer to discuss your legal options.
+If your employer is denying you the right to reasonable accommodations and taking adverse actions against you because of your experience with sexual abuse, you should speak with a Los Angeles sexual harassment lawyer to discuss your legal options.
 Aegis Law Firm can assist you in pursuing your rights and holding your employer responsible for any harm you suffer.

 Do you feel neglected?
 Do you feel overwhelmed by your situation at work?
-Our Los Angeles employment law lawyers can help you.
+Our Los Angeles employment lawyers can help you.
 We will fight for your case even when others won’t.
 Best of all, you don’t have to pay anything upfront to get justice.
 Your initial consultation is free, and you pay no fees unless our Los Angeles sexual abuse attorneys win.
 For unmatched professionalism and diligent representation, call us today at (949) 379-6250 to schedule your free consultation.

 If you are suffering from sexual abuse, state and federal laws offer you some protection against unfair treatment at work.
 Specifically, California Labor Code section 230 details workplace protections for victims of sexual abuse.